architolk/architolk.github.io/_pages/the-internet/siren.md

 For \\(R=8.2k\\) and \\(C=100n\\) we get \\(T=1.7ms\\) and \\(f = 1/T = 586Hz\\).

-The duty cycle (percentage "on") for this circuit can never by higher than 50%.
-By adding some diodes, we could insure that the capacitor is only charged by R1 and not by both R1 and R2.
+The duty cycle (percentage "on") for this circuit can never be lower than 50%.
+By adding some diodes, we could ensure that the capacitor is only charged by R1 and not by both R1 and R2.
 For our circuit, the current situation is fine.
 This gives us the following duty cycle (R1=R2=R):

 \\[duty = \dfrac{T_{on}}{T_{on}+T_{off}} = \dfrac{R_1+R_2}{R_1+2R_2} = \dfrac{2R}{3R} = 66\%\\]